Skip to main content

 • Physical or mental health conditions

-• Must be documented with clear evidence by an acceptable medical source as defined by SSA
+• Must be documented with clear evidence by an Acceptable Medical Source (AMS) as defined by SSA.

 Impaired functioning

-• These impairments must affect his or her ability to work
+• These impairments must affect their ability to work at SGA levels.

 Providing the Evidence